LEADERS — these are not photographs, they’re stories

 Not everything that is faced can be changed, but nothing can be changed until it is faced ~James Baldwin.

-An entirely unique record of the moment around 60 black and Asian leaders in the media industry came together.
-It was powerfully captured in a series of portraits, gallery setting, photo book and documentary interviews.
+An entirely unique record of the moment around 57 Black and Brown leaders in the media industry came together.
+The digital project was not unlike the iconic photo “A Great Day in Harlem” that featured 57 of the US’ top jazz greats.
+Here to the strength and depth of talent was powerfully captured, in a series of portraits, gallery setting, photo book and documentary interviews.

 These are their stories, our stories, your stories.
 Their impact and contribution to the UK’s creative industry is writ large.